idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

 functional position (and therefore need the instance proc to implement behaviour).

-The remaining slots are either descriptive (for a class) or data (for instances of classes).
+The remaining elements are either descriptive (for a class) or data (for instances of classes).

 :lname:`Tiny CLOS` goes a step further and instead of returning an instance, the vector, perhaps, returns a function which, when invoked,